Chapter

 What does John 3:25 mean?

-The word used to refer to this "dispute" is zetesis, which implies ideas such as controversy, questioning, and debate.
-Perhaps Nicodemus confronted the followers of John the Baptist with Jesus' comments about baptism, or with his own interpretation.
-The fact that there was a debate doesn't necessarily mean that an argument was deliberate.
-At the same, time, the terms in older manuscripts switch from singular (one) in verse 25 to plural in verse 26.
-One possible reason would be that "they," in verse 26, means other religious leaders.
+The word used to refer to this "dispute" is zētēsis, which implies ideas controversy, questioning, and debate.
+Perhaps this leader confronted the followers of John the Baptist with Jesus' comments about baptism, or with his own interpretation.
+The fact that there was a debate doesn't necessarily mean that the "argument" was hostile.
+At the same time, the terms in older manuscripts switch from singular here to plural in the next verse (John 3:26).
+A possible reason would be that "they," mentioned in the next statement, means other religious leaders.
 If they heard about the controversy, they might have come to fan the flames.
 So, this incident may have turned into a deliberate attempt to inspire a rivalry between the Baptist and Jesus.

-On the other hand, the "they" in verse 26 may be a reference to the followers of John the Baptist, who were jealous of Jesus' success.
+On the other hand, the "they" of verse 26 may be a reference to the followers of John the Baptist.
+Perhaps some were jealous of Jesus' success.
 In either case, the Baptist will set everyone straight.

 Expand